Electroweak Multi-Higgs Production: A Smoking Gun for the Type-I Two-Higgs-Doublet Model: Introduction

-The majority of analyses, both phenomenological and experimental ones, involving an electrically neutral multi-Higgs final state, concentrate on QCD-induced production modes, namely, gluon-fusion and $b\bar b$-annihilation (where the $b$-quarks are themselves actually produced from a (double) gluon splitting).
-While such gluon-initiated (multi-)Higgs production is evidently highly dominant in the SM, it is not necessarily so in new physics models, owing to the non-standard couplings of their new Higgs bosons to the fermions and gauge bosons.
-In a previous analysis~\cite{Enberg:2018pye} it was shown that the inclusive cross sections for the $q\bar q^{(\prime)}$-induced production, where $q$ represents predominantly a valence ($u$ or $d$) quark, of neutral multi-Higgs final states can be larger than their QCD-induced production, over sizeable parameter space regions of the Type-I 2HDM with standard hierarchy ($\hobs \equiv h$).
+The majority of analyses, both phenomenological and experimental ones, involving an electrically neutral multi-Higgs final state, concentrate on QCD-induced production modes, namely, gluon-fusion and $b\bar b$-annihilation.
+While such gluon-initiated production is evidently highly dominant in the SM, it is not necessarily so in new physics models, owing to the non-standard couplings of their new Higgs bosons to the fermions and gauge bosons.
+In a previous analysis~\cite{Enberg:2018pye} it was shown that the inclusive cross sections for the $q\bar q^{(\prime)}$-induced production, where $q$ represents predominantly a $u$ or $d$ quark, of neutral multi-Higgs final states can be larger than their QCD-induced production, over sizeable parameter space regions of the Type-I 2HDM with standard hierarchy ($\hobs \equiv h$).
 The charged final states can of course only be produced via EW processes.

 In this article, through a complete detector-level Monte Carlo (MC) analysis, we concretely establish that EW production can provide simultaneously visible signals of all the three additional Higgs bosons of the Type-I 2HDM at the LHC with 3000\,fb$^{-1}$ integrated luminosity.
 The model parameter space configurations where this is possible contain an $A$ lighter than the $\hobs$, with the $H$ and $\hpm$ not much heavier, and are therefore well-motivated, in that the entire Higgs spectrum lies at the EW scale.
-Our signature channel, constituting of multiple $b$-quarks, allows a full reconstruction of the $H$, $A$ and $H^\pm$ masses (with the $h$ already observed elsewhere).
+Our signature channel, constituting of multiple $b$-quarks, allows a full reconstruction of the $H$, $A$ and $H^\pm$ masses.
 It implies that the LHC can uniquely pin down (or definitively rule out) the underlying EWSB mechanism as this (albeit narrow) parameter space region of the Type-I 2HDM (or at least as a low-energy manifestation of a grander framework with a Higgs sector mimicking this model).
-What makes our results all the more significant is the fact that such a particular Higgs boson mass spectrum is forbidden in the Type-II 2HDM~\cite{Mahmoudi:2017mtv} (the realisation preferred by minimal Supersymmetry).
+What makes our results all the more special is the fact that such a particular Higgs boson mass spectrum is forbidden in the Type-II 2HDM~\cite{Mahmoudi:2017mtv} (the realisation aligning with minimal Supersymmetry).